Putin ordered effort to help Trump, hurt Clinton: U.S. intelligence report | The Japan Times

 The unclassified version included footnotes acknowledging that it “does not include the full supporting information on key elements of the influence campaign.”
 It said its conclusions were identical to the classified version, which was more detailed.

 The unclassified report said the Russian effort was both political and personal.
 “Russia’s goals were to undermine public faith in the U.S. democratic process, denigrate Secretary Clinton and harm her electability and potential presidency,” it said.
 “We further assess Putin and the Russian government developed a clear preference for President-elect Trump.”

-Putin most likely wanted to discredit Clinton because he blames her for inciting mass protests against his regime in late 2011 and early 2012, and because he resents her for disparaging comments she has made about him, the report said.
-It said the Russian effort was the “boldest yet” intended to affect a U.S. election.
+Putin most likely wanted to discredit Clinton because he blames her for inciting protests against his regime in late 2011 and early 2012 and because he resents her for disparaging comments she has made about him, the report said.

 Also on Friday, the U.S. Department of Homeland Security designated U.S. election infrastructure as critical infrastructure, widening the options the government has to protect voting machines from cyberattacks.